 Paddle Tribal Waters is a positive way to celebrate the removal of the Klamath dams and support the tribal nations by ensuring their youth have a say in the dam removal.
 This short film encourages education about the dams while also showing how to enjoy the river’s beauty.

 Walking on Clouds reveals the breathtaking and dizzying highline crossing between two hot air balloons above the city of Praia Grande, Santa Catarina, Brazil.
 At 1,901 meters off the ground, athlete Rafael Bridi achieved the highest highline record in the world.

 About Mountainfilm and Mountainfilm on Tour

 Founded in 1979, Mountainfilm is one of America’s longest-running film festivals.
-The annual festival is held every Memorial Day weekend in Telluride.
-Mountainfilm is a dynamic organization and festival of films, people, art, stories, and ideas that celebrate indomitable spirit, educates and inspires audiences, and motivates individuals and communities to advance solutions for a livable world.
-Mountainfilm on Tour in Steamboat Springs will feature a collection of culturally rich, adventure-packed and enlightening documentary short films that align with Mountainfilm’s mission to use the power of film, art and ideas to inspire audiences to create a better world.
+The annual festival is held every Memorial Day weekend in Telluride, CO.
+Mountainfilm is a dynamic nonprofit organization and festival that celebrates stories of indomitable spirit and aims to inspire audiences through film, art and ideas.
+Mountainfilm on Tour at Bud Werner Library will feature a collection of culturally rich, adventure-packed and engaging documentary short films that align with Mountainfilm’s mission to use the power of film, art and ideas to inspire audiences to create a better world.